ralphv/gallifrey-rules/docusaurus/docs/getting-started/the-modules.md

 #### DataObject:

 A data object is a plugin that is concerned with pulling or hydrating data.
 Any data requests should go through data objects.
 API calls?
 GraphQL Calls?
 Loading data from database?
-All of those should go into data objects, Moroever data objects should not modify any state, just read data.
+All of those should go into data objects, Moreover data objects should not modify any state, just read data.

 #### Action:

 Actions take parameters and mutate something in your system based solely on those parameters.
 They should be like [pure functions](https://en.wikipedia.org/wiki/Pure_function) in nature.
 While actions can return data that you can act upon, usually a success or a failure result, it is **best practise** to avoid basing logic on that, it will be easier to transform your Actions into Async Actions in the future if your rule logic doesn't depend on the return value of Actions.

+Actions also have access to pulling configuration values, but you should not use any config values to directly influence the logic of the action, remember they should remain **pure functions**.
+Suppose you have an Action that sends a Slack message, you can use config values to figure out what the WebHook URL is, but you should not use config values to modify the contents of your Slack messages for example.

 ---